 It is possible to live a happy, fulfilling life without meat

 There has never been a more pleasant time to live as a vegetarian or vegan.
 Almost every restaurant has at least one meat-free option and — if they don’t — it is nearly always possible to request a simple substitution.

 “Hey, can I get the Big Mac but with hashbrowns instead of meat?”

 Supermarkets are stocked with vegan sausages and patties, and it’s easy to buy tempeh, tofu, falafel and other plant-based sources of protein.
 As more cultures and their cuisines spread to the ends of the earth, it is becoming easier to find a variety of ways to fulfil our nutritional needs with little to no harm to other creatures.

 All sorts of pastas, curries, noodles, burgers, burritos and burgers still exist on the menu, and that is just the beginning.
 There is more than enough choice for anyone.

 Being able to visit a supermarket allows you to feast on a thousand tastes.
 Even without meat, anyone living in the first world today can dine better than the kings and queens of centuries past.
 Who could possibly want more?

-Now that substitute meats are becoming more sophisticated, the transition is becoming even easier.
-We now have options like Beyond Meat and the Impossible Burger which ever more closely resemble the taste and texture of meat.
+Now that substitute meats are becoming more sophisticated; the transition is becoming even easier.
+We now have options like Beyond Meat and the Impossible Burger which even more closely resemble the taste and texture of meat.